-The study has undergone a third-party critical review according to ISO 14040/14044 (ISO, 2006a, 2006b) and ISO TS 14071 (ISO, 2014), carried out by independent external experts, to add names, from to add names, to ensure the consistency and validity of this report.
+The study has undergone a third-party critical review according to ISO 14040/14044 (ISO, 2006a, 2006b) and ISO TS 14071 (ISO, 2014), carried out by independent external experts from DNV Group, to ensure the consistency and validity of this report.

 The review was performed upon submission of a first draft of the report.
-The review statement is included in the Annex of this report.
+The review includes a review of data and methodology.
+The review statement is included in the Appendix of this report.